Beginner’s Guide to Start Beekeeping (Without Going Off-Grid)

 YouTube has a lot of great videos that can help you as well.
 Search social media for a bee group in your area.

 The first year of the owning honey bees, they are busy making enough honey and brood to last over the winter.
-They use the honey they make to survive the winter.
+They use the honey they make to over winter.
 If they run out, they will die.

-We do not take honey from honey bees their first year.
+We do not take honey from bees their first year.

 There are 3 different types of hives you can have.
 Langstroth, Warré and Top Bar.